Philadelphia Dance Day: Saturday, July 27, 2013

 Do I need to pre-register or RSVP for the workshops I want to attend?

 Nope.
 Just show up, ready to dance (and in some cases, dressed to sweat!)
-HOWEVER, please note that there are space limitations at a few of the locations, and admittance will be first come, first served.
-We recommend that you arrive 5 to 10 minutes early to ensure that you will have a spot at the following venues:
+HOWEVER, please note that there are space limitations at a few of the locations.
+Admittance will be first come, first served, so we recommend that you arrive early to ensure that you will have a spot.
+You may sign in for a workshop up to 15 minutes before the class begins.
+Students may not sign in for multiple workshops in a row to ensure that new dancers who arrive also get a chance to join in.
+However, if space permits, you are absolutely welcome (and encouraged!) to take several consecutive classes at the same venue.

 Do I need to bring anything with me?

-• Ballroom shoes, or heels for ladies and smooth-soled shoes for men for ballroom workshops (salsa, tango, etc)
+• Ballroom shoes, or heels for ladies and smooth-soled shoes for men, for ballroom workshops (Salsa, Hustle, etc)

 • Dance sneakers are great for Zumba, Jazz, Hip-Hop, etc. Regular old sneakers will do the trick, too.